ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

 #### Creating your own custom Jupyter kernels

-The following steps describe how to create your own custom Jupyter environments and associated kernels for use in RC JupyterHub.
-Note that the CURC JupyterHub runs on top of Anaconda, an open-source _python_ and _R_ distribution that uses the _conda_ package manager to easily install software and packages.
+The CURC JupyterHub runs on top of Anaconda, an open-source _python_ and _R_ distribution that uses the _conda_ package manager to easily install software and packages.
 Software and [kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) other than _python_ and _R_ can also be installed using conda.
+The following steps describe how to create your own custom Anaconda environments and associated Jupyter kernels for use on RC JupyterHub.

 To follow these steps, you must first login to a terminal session on Blanca or Summit (i.e., you can't do this from within CURC JupyterHub).